VanderPloegR1/companion/CompanionPi-Documentation.md

 Once you've got your fast microSD card in hand, you'll need a tool for flashing the image to the card.
 One of the most popular tools is Balena Etcher (Windows, Mac, and Linux).
 It's very easy to use.
 You can [download it here](https://www.balena.io/etcher/).

+> On first boot, it'll take a few minutes for the Admin User Interface to be available.
+The OS has to resize itself to the capacity of your SD card and that takes an extra reboot.

 # Accessing the Companion Admin User Interface
 ~~In order for Companion to bind the Admin User Interface to your network connection (wired Ethernet or wireless), that connection has to be available at boot.~~
 * ~~Wired Ethernet: you'll need to have the Ethernet cable plugged in before you power on the Raspberry Pi.~~